Longi94/blender-dice-gen/README.md

 Afterwards you will be able to generate dice in `Add > Mesh > Dice`

 The add-on will create 2 objects, a blank dice mesh and the numbers.
-The blank dice object will have a boolean modifier that that has the "Realtime" flag turned off for performance reasons.
+The blank dice object will have a boolean modifier that has the "Realtime" flag turned off for performance reasons.
 Turn that on to see the result in the viewport.

 ## Supported dice